mubin6th/MinimalSway/README.md

 MinimalSway.

 ### Automated
+> [!WARNING]
+> This method will automatically delete your old configurations.
+If
+> you care about them, make sure to back them up before running the
+> script.
 This installation process is automated with `install.fish`.
 Make sure you have `fish` shell installed.
 If so, `cd` into the project and run the script with: